s1lviu/s1lviu.github.io/_posts/2017-03-12-send-firebase-user-auth-token-every-request-angularjs.md

 ---
 Hello, guys!

-If you want to build an AngularJS app based of Firebase, probably at a certain time you want to verify if the logged user it&#8217;s the same one that makes requests to your backend server in order to serve specific data securely.
+If you want to build an AngularJS app based of Firebase, probably at a certain time you want to verify if the logged user it’s the same one that makes requests to your backend server in order to serve specific data securely.

-For this to happen, we must write a [service](https://docs.angularjs.org/guide/services) that will return a [promise](https://docs.angularjs.org/api/ng/service/$q) which contains the logged user&#8217;s token if the user is authenticated or else a error.
+For this to happen, we must write a [service](https://docs.angularjs.org/guide/services) that will return a [promise](https://docs.angularjs.org/api/ng/service/$q) which contains the logged user’s token if the user is authenticated or else a error.

 <pre class="brush: jscript; title: ; notranslate" title="">.factory('User', function ($q) {